ericabxy/srd20/docs/MonstersK-L.markdown

 author: AKSmith
 company: Wizards of the Coast
 operator: asmith
-title: KOBOLD
+title: MONSTERS (K-L)
 ---

-This material is Open Game Content, and is licensed for public use under the terms of the Open Game License v1.0a.
+<small>This material is Open Game Content, and is licensed for public use under the terms of the Open Game License v1.0a.</small>

-MONSTERS (K-L)

 KOBOLD
 ------